pelavarre/xshverb/README.md

 ## Bugs dropped, not kept up

-Classic Terminal Shell Pipes can work just fine, after you perfectly memorize far too many workarounds, or if you distribute your own fresher versions of them
+Classic Terminal Shell Pipes can work just fine, if you do perfectly memorize far too many workarounds.
+Or if you distribute your own fresher versions of them

 ### |awk -vOFS=$'\x0A'